 - Manufacturing processes waiting for component delivery

 The waste of motion involves the unnecessary movement of people or items within a work center.
 It is often the result of neglecting the 5s'.
 Here are some examples:

 - People searching for materials, tools, or equipment

 - Poorly structured or disorganized workspaces

 - Having to make too many clicks on a website or software to accomplish a small task

 Producing more of a product than can be consumed at the time creates the waste of overproduction.
 Making too much of something (or making it too early) creates other types of waste.
-Overproduction is of particular concern because it tends to exacerbate transportation, inventory, and motion wastes.
+Overproduction is of particular concern because it exacerbates transportation, inventory, and motion wastes.
 Examples include:

 - Production of components before the next stage in the process is ready to receive them